documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 G. **Migrate Deployment**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the sixth option of the Deployment actions menu, there is the option to migrate the deployment between different clusters configured in the Mangue.io Platform.
+In the sixth option of the Deployment actions menu, there is the option to migrate the deployment between different clusters configured in the Mangue.io platform.

 The user must select which cluster integrated with Mangue.io they wish to migrate the chosen deployment.

-The recipient cluster blank is a “dropdown list” type, when the user clicks on it, the list of available clusters associated with the chosen contract in the configuration menu is presented.
+The recipient cluster blank is a dropdown list type, when the user clicks on it, the list of available clusters associated with the chosen contract in the configuration menu is presented.

-To do the migration, the user just needs to click on the ``Migrate`` button and wait for the action feedback from the Mangue.io Platform.
+To do the migration, the user just needs to click on the ``Migrate`` button and wait for the action feedback from the Mangue.io platform.
 As a result of this action, a “Success” alert will be displayed on the upper right menu of the screen.

 .. image:: /figuras/fig_mangue/021_mangue_migrar_deployment.png